 What is the price of chiropractic care?

-The price of the treatment really depends on your spinal health and the severity of your pain.
+The price of chiropractic care really depends on your spinal health and the severity of your pain.
 On a single-adjustment basis, each adjustment is $110.
-However, if you decide to take up a treatment plan, each adjustment is then a lot more cost-effective.
-Also, being under a care plan, any additional treatment sessions that you may require will be free of charge.
+However, if you decide to take up a care plan, each adjustment is then a lot more cost-effective.
+Also, being under a care plan, any additional adjustment sessions that you may require will be free of charge.
 Read more

-A lot of the factors that will determine how quickly you respond to your treatment have to do with your age, habits, and how long you’ve had the pain.
+A lot of the factors that will determine how quickly you respond to chiropractic care have to do with your age, habits, and how long you’ve had the pain.

 Healing takes time.
 If you feel your symptoms are getting worse over time, please flag this up to our chiropractors so they can have your re-assessed.